JERUKA9/uos/readme.txt

 .
 With 16, 32 or float 32 bit resolution.

 .
-Do internet audio streaming (unix only).
+Do internet audio streaming.

 .
 Record all types of input into file.